State Capitol Room 411

 Jonathan was born and raised in Sitka, and achieved the rank of Eagle Scout while growing up.
 He attended Yale College for three years before leaving school early to run for the Alaska Legislature.

-Representative Kreiss-Tomkins cares deeply for rural Alaska.
-Legislative focuses include growing Alaska’s fishing economy, sustainable rural economic development, growing Alaska’s knowledge economy, and celebrating and revitalizing Alaska Native culture and language.
-His 2014 legislation enshrining Alaska’s 20 Native languages as official languages of the State of Alaska attracted national attention.
-Jonathan was recognized by The Washington Post in 2014 as one of its "top 40 under 40" in American politics.
+Jonathan's legislative focuses include growing Alaska's fishing economy, sustainable rural economic development, growing Alaska's knowledge economy, and celebrating and revitalizing Alaska Native culture and language.
+His 2014 legislation enshrining Alaska's 20 Native languages as official languages of the State of Alaska attracted national attention.
+In 2014, Jonathan was recognized by the Washington Post as one of its "top 40 under 40" in American politics.

-In addition to his work, he enjoys endurance running and outdoor adventure, and has won or placed in various trail races and ultramarathons across Alaska and Lower 48.
-In 2011, Jonathan and his climbing partner posted a first ascent of El Muertito (19,639 feet) in the Argentine-Chilean Andes, then the highest unclimbed peak in the Western Hemisphere, as well as helping settle a debate over the altitude of the world’s tallest volcano Ojos del Salado (22,615 feet).
+In addition to his work, Jonathan enjoys distance running and outdoor adventure.
 Jonathan also plays cello and double bass, and has twice toured through rural Alaska with a piano trio sponsored by a performing arts grant from the Rasmuson Foundation.